Lumberjackofalltrades/PowerShell-Scripts-for-Dell/README.md

-# PowerShell Scripts for Dell
+# PowerShell Scripts for Dell Systems

 Simple Powershell scripts for working with Dell systems.